cea-hpc/modules/doc/source/design/module-cache.rst

 should be the same: compared to a search without cache, no extra modulefile or modulerc evaluation will be performed when a cache file is used.

+As cache is recorded with both ``mcookie_check`` and ``mcookie_version_check`` options enabled, these two options are not honored (if disabled) when a cache file is used.
+They are primarily useful to skip I/O tests when walking through the content of a modulepath directory.
+As these I/O tests are done during the cache build process, the options are useless when using cache files.

 Cache evaluation
 ----------------